 Your smartphone is a perfect way to quickly and conveniently capture the highlights of your next vacation.
+Use your own perspective, have fun, and you'll find new and unique ways to capture travel photos.
 Follow our helpful tips to improve your smartphone photography skills.

 You really never know when the perfect picture might present itself, and you don’t want to miss it because you were fumbling to get your phone out of your pocket.
 You might even have a camera shortcut from your lock screen; try swiping up, down, left, or right to see what shortcuts show up!
 Just don't forget a portable charger.
 You never want to be low on batteries when trying to get that amazing shot.